-The funding will support an expedited grant process for capital projects that highlight the contributions, culture, or history of African-Americans.
-Priority will be given to projects that encourage the design or construction of a new facility or the renovation of an existing facility in an area with great cultural significance in which no facility exists; enhance the beauty or aesthetic value of facilities named for significant African-Americans; or restore facilities on the National Register of Historic Places.
+Overview: The funding provided to the Florida Division of Arts and Culture will support an expedited grant process for capital construction projects at facilities in Florida that highlight the contributions, culture, or history of African Americans.
+Priority will be given to projects that encourage the design or construction of a new facility or the renovation of an existing facility in an area with great cultural significance in which no facility exists; enhance the beauty or aesthetic value of facilities named for significant African Americans; or restore facilities on the National Register of Historic Places.